 First of all, you need to sign up for a ManageWP account.
 After inputting your email address, things happen very quickly.
 In just a few seconds, ManageWP had loaded the dashboard for me.

-To use ManageWP, first you need to install the ManageWP Worker plugin — the plugin connects your site to the ManageWP dashboard.
-To install the plugin, you have two options: do it the good, old-fashioned, manual way; or let ManageWP automatically run the installation on your behalf.
+To use ManageWP, you need to install the ManageWP Worker plugin, which connects your site to the ManageWP dashboard.
+To install the plugin, you have two options: Do it the good, old-fashioned, manual way, or let ManageWP automatically run the installation on your behalf.

 When testing this function out, I encountered no problems whatsoever — the plugin was installed successfully after just a few moments.

 Next, you can choose to connect another site — remember, the point of ManageWP is to manage multiple sites!
 Again, the installation went ahead without a hitch — so far, so good.

 Unfortunately, you can only connect one website at a time, so WordPress agencies should expect to spend a fair amount of time during this initial setup.
 However, the process itself is painless, and ManageWP automates everything.

 Now, let’s take a look at the ManageWP Orion dashboard.